DeGekkeLamas/Algorithms-Shaders/ReadMeShaders.md

-Only relevant scene for shader programming is ShaderDisplay.
+Only relevant scene is ShaderDisplay, other scenes are for either testing or algorithms and shouldnt be looked at/graded.

-The flames shader in the shaders folder does nothing, the CellShadeOutline shader doesn't actually have any outline but the cellshading does work.